AlexGraefe/ET-distributed-UAV-path-planner/README.md

 All parameters are the same as the ones for the results in the paper.

-[gym-pybullets-drones](https://github.com/utiasDSL/gym-pybullet-drones) has to be installed to run the simulation
+[gym-pybullets-drones](https://github.com/utiasDSL/gym-pybullet-drones) has to be installed to run the simulation.